george-poole/george-poole.github.io/_sources/teaching.md

 ## Supervisions

 I am either currently or have previously supervised the following courses in the Mathematical Tripos.
 Related resources for supervisees are collected below.
+If you're stuck on a problem from your example sheet in applied mathematics, this [troubleshooting](./media/teaching/stuck_on_a_problem_applied.pdf) sheet may be helpful.

 * Fluid Dynamics II
     * notes by [Prof. Hinch](http://www.damtp.cam.ac.uk/user/hinch/teaching/FluidsIInotes.pdf), [Prof. Proctor](http://www.damtp.cam.ac.uk/user/examples/D23Ld.pdf),